Erratum: The voiceover recording of this article (above) twice says “nitric acid” when it should say “nitric oxide.”

 https://www.sciencedirect.com/topics/medicine-and-dentistry/fructose-metabolism

-Youtube webinar: Nutrient Density in Grass-fed Meat and Milk with Nutrition Scientist Dr. Stephan van Vliet watch?v=6ZQ1r9jGdss
+Youtube webinar: Nutrient Density in Grass-fed Meat and Milk with Nutrition Scientist, Dr. Stephan van Vliet watch?v=6ZQ1r9jGdss.

 https://www.healthline.com/nutrition/niacin-benefits#TOC_TITLE_HDR_3